 AxoTools’ primary panel is the AxoTools Projection panel.
 Open it by selecting Window > AxoTools > AxoTools Projection.
-Some features will only be visible when a document is open. ￼This is the panel where you’ll define the angle of your finished illustration.
-AxoTools supports isometric, dimetric, and trimetric views.
+Some features will only be visible when a document is open. ￼This is the panel where you’ll define the angles of your finished illustration.
+AxoTools supports isometric, dimetric, and trimetric views, including bottom views.

 The image in the upper-left corner displays a cube projected using the current settings.